-Permira Advisers LLP resumed talks with Ancestry.com (ACOM) Inc. for a takeover of the family-history research website at about $32 a share after earlier discussions stumbled over price, said people familiar with the situation.
+Permira Advisers LLP resumed talks with Ancestry.com (ACOM:US) Inc. for a takeover of the family-history research website at about $32 a share after earlier discussions stumbled over price, said people familiar with the situation.

 Talks stalled because Ancestry.com sought at least $38 a share and Permira wouldn’t bid more than $32, said the people, who asked not to be named because the discussions are private.
 London-based Permira is still seeking financing for a deal, which might fail to materialize, said one of the people.